Skill (labor)

 Skill is a measure of the amount of worker's expertise, specialization, wages, and supervisory capacity.
 Skilled workers are generally more trained, higher paid, and have more responsibilities than unskilled workers.

-Skilled workers have long had historical import (see Division of labor) as masons, carpenters, blacksmiths, bakers, brewers, coopers, printers and other occupations that are economically productive.
+Skilled workers have long had historical import (see division of labour) as masons, carpenters, blacksmiths, bakers, brewers, coopers, printers and other occupations that are economically productive.
 Skilled workers were often politically active through their craft guilds.

 Relative demand of skilled labor

 One of the factors that increases the relative demand for skilled labor is the introduction of computers.
 In order to operate computers, workers must build up their human capital in order to learn how such a piece of machinery works.
 Thus, there is an increase in the demand for skilled labor.
 In addition to the technological change of computers, the introduction of electricity also replaces man power (unskilled labor) which alters the demand for labor skills.